Girgias/php-rfcs/accepted/directory-opaque-object.md

-# PHP RFC: Change Directory class to behave like an opaque object
+# PHP RFC: Change Directory class to behave like a resource object

 - Version: 0.1
 - Date: 2024-09-14